Edit in GitHubLog an issue

 State

-How is my data stored?
+How is data stored?

-• amer: North, Central, and South America.
-Data is stored in the US.
+• amer: North, Central, and South America; data is stored in the US

-• apac: Asia and Pacific.
-Data is stored in Japan.
+• apac: Asia and Pacific; data is stored in Japan

-• emea: Europe, the Middle East, and Africa.
-Data is stored in the EU.
+• emea: Europe, the Middle East, and Africa; data is stored in the EU

 Getting started

-Library usage, from an I/O Runtime Action:
+Library usage from an I/O Runtime actions

 Copied to your clipboard